Home safety

 Your role

 • Keep shared areas, including corridors, clear of your belongings.
 Leaving your items in shared areas can cause a serious hazard.
-We will remove any items which are left in these areas and will charge you if you do not collect them
+Any items left in these areas that create a hazard will be removed

 • Make sure your smoke alarm is working by testing it regularly